The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 Richmond: I forget how bad it is every time I hear it—this is just Elvis.

-And later, listening to “One Broken Heart for Sale” they’re not even sure whether they’re listening to Presley or Blackwell, and when they determine it’s the latter, Gladwell says:
+And later, listening to “One Broken Heart for Sale” they’re not sure whether they’re listening to Presley or Blackwell, and when they determine it’s the latter, Gladwell says:

 [E]lvis has completely… he’s completely stolen this guy’s sound.